-Directions for reheating: The World’s Easiest Lasagna: From freezer, bake at 350 degrees for 1 hour and 15 minutes, covered.
-Uncover and bake additional 20 minutes.
+Directions for reheating: The World’s Easiest Lasagna: From the freezer, bake at 350 degrees for 1 hour and 15 minutes, covered.
+Uncover and bake an additional 20 minutes.

 So much better than any pre-made frozen veggie burger, make a huge batch of these burgers to stash in your freezer to pull out for a quick lunch or dinner.

-Directions for reheating Veggie Burgers: From freezer, place pre-cooked patties on sheet pan and bake at 400 degrees for 15-20 minutes or until warmed through.
+Directions for reheating Veggie Burgers: From the freezer, place pre-cooked patties on a sheet pan and bake at 400 degrees for 15-20 minutes or until warmed through.

 I ALWAYS make a large portion of either BBQ pulled pork or Mexican pulled pork, just so I can stock leftovers in the freezer.
 I use the pulled pork for BBQ Pork Sandwiches, BBQ Pork Pizza, Pork Carnitas, or Carnita Bowls.
 The barbecue pork is also delicious on baked potatoes or baked sweet potatoes.